Governor Code of Conduct

 Conflicts of Interest

-We will declare and record any pecuniary or material interest that we may have in connection with the governing body’s business.
+- We will declare and record any pecuniary or material interest that we may have regarding the governing body’s business.

-In the interests of transparency, we accept that such personal information required by the Secretary of State in accordance with the provisions of section 538 of the Education Act 1996 will be collected and lodged on the DfE’s national database of governors (EduBase).
+- In the interests of transparency, we accept that such personal information required by the Secretary of State in accordance with the provisions of section 538 of the Education Act 1996 will be collected and lodged on the DfE’s national register Get Information about Schools (GIAS).

 Breaches of the Code of Conduct